temporalio/documentation/blog/2021-06-23-build-an-ecommerce-app-with-temporal-part-3.md

 }
 ```

-Note that the above code queries the Workflow _after the Workflow is done_.
+Note that the above code Queries the Workflow _after the Workflow is done_.
-In order to interact with the Workflow via queries and signals while the Workflow is running, you should use the test environment's `RegisterDelayedCallback()` function as shown below.
+In order to interact with the Workflow via Queries and Signals while the Workflow is running, you should use the test environment's `RegisterDelayedCallback()` function as shown below.
 Make sure you call `RegisterDelayedCallback()` _before_ `ExecuteWorkflow()`, otherwise Temporal will execute the entire Workflow without executing the callback.

 ```go